-There are no standard treatments that cure sickle cell anemia.
+There are no standard treatments that cure sickle cell disease.
 However, there are treatments that help people manage and live with the disease.
 Treatment relieves pain, prevents infections, minimizes organ damage, and controls complications and can include medications, such as pain relievers and hydroxyurea (Hydrea), at times blood transfusions, and other options as needed.

-Clinical trials provide access to experimental therapies for treating sickle cell anemia.
+Clinical trials provide access to experimental therapies for treating sickle cell disease.
 ASH provides information on clinical trials for which you may be eligible.
 Researchers are looking at new drugs and also exploring the use of bone marrow transplants to treat sickle cell disease.
 Stem cell transplants are associated with significant risks and are appropriate only for some patients with severe forms of sickle cell disease and closely matched donors such as a family member.

-It is important for you to talk with your doctor if you believe you may have sickle cell anemia.
+It is important for you to talk with your doctor if you believe you may have sickle cell disease.
 If you carry the sickle cell trait, make sure you tell your doctor before getting pregnant as well.
 Depending on your condition, your doctor may refer you to a hematologist, a doctor who specializes in blood conditions.back to top

-Sickle Cell Anemia: A Patient's Journey
+Sickle Cell Disease: A Patient's Journey

 back to top

-Advances in Sickle Cell Anemia
+Advances in Sickle Cell Disease